spyshiv/commit-g/docs/usage.md

 ### Step 3: Follow the Prompts

-- ✅ Accept the suggestion
+- ✅ Commit with this message

 - ✏️ Edit the message

-- 🔄 Regenerate it
+- 🔄 Regenerate the message

 - ❌ Cancel